-1. Conduct an aggressive educational program designed to improve standardized test scores for Louisiana youth.
-2. Increase volunteer/parental involvement and participation in promoting the social, emotional, and academic growth of children.
-3. Focus on innovative youth development activities that allow youth from various communities to gain competencies in life skills and develop their full potential.
-4. Develop a youth entrepreneurship program that meets the needs of community participants.
-5. Provide educational information to rural and urban youth on the harmful effects of tobacco use.
+Conduct an after school educational program designed to improve Standardized test scores and GPA for Louisiana youth.
+Increase volunteer/parental involvement and participation in promoting the social, emotional, and academic growth of children.
+Focus on innovative youth development activities that allow youth from various communities to gain competencies in life skills and develop their full potential.

+Develop a youth entrepreneurship program that meets the needs of community participants.